Heat Pump FAQs

 Yes, if you have a heat pump, your radiators might be cooler because heat pumps typically run at a lower temperature.
 However, they still effectively heat your home by running for longer periods ('lower for longer') and we may recommend some radiator upgrades to help make sure enough heat is transferred into your rooms.

-Do I need to change the radiators in my home?
+Do I need to change radiators when installing a heat pump?

-The heat pump needs good circulation of air around it, so we'll choose a spot where nothing gets in the way.
+The heat pump needs good airflow around it, so we'll choose a spot where nothing gets in the way.
 Heat pumps can be installed on a concrete base (which we will install) or attached to a wall.
 Heat pumps come in various sizes but are typically 1-1.5m tall by 1m wide.

-Does the heat pump need to be right outside my house?
+Does a heat pump need to be installed right outside my home?

-What brands of heat pump do you install?
+What brands of heat pumps do you install?

-We install heat pumps from top manufacturers like Vaillant, Samsung and Ideal Heating.
+We install heat pumps from top manufacturers like Vaillant and Ideal Heating.
 This means you'll benefit from warranties of up to 7 years as well as our 24-month workmanship warranty.
+Both of these manufacturers, as established heating brands in the UK, also have extensive networks of engineers to help fix issues if they crop up in the future.

 Can heat pumps also cool homes?